 Manuscripts must be submitted electronically and should be prepared to conform to the style and procedures described in the Publication Manual of the American Psychological Association.
 Manuscripts must be accompanied by an abstract of 100 to 200 words.
 The abstract should contain statements of (a) the problem, (b) method, (c) results, and (d) conclusions when appropriate.
 The abstract should provide the reader with an idea of the theme and scope of the article.

-The manuscript should be double spaced in letter size format and the length of the entire manuscript generally should not exceed 25 pages.
+The manuscript should be 12 point Times New Roman font double spaced in letter size format and the length of the entire manuscript generally should not exceed 25 pages.

 Normally, manuscripts are reviewed by two reviewers knowledgeable in the field of study.
 An attempt is made to review manuscripts within four weeks of receipt when possible.
 The time frame from approval of a manuscript to publication is generally eight to ten months.
 Authors will edit their galley proofs online after manuscripts are typeset, generally six months after initial acceptance.